-- Entry-Level Research Track (ScD)- prepares students to enter a more traditional academic position while providing clinical training necessary to enter the profession of Audiology.
+- Ph.D. in Communication Sciences and Disorders- prepares students to enter a more traditional academic position while providing clinical training necessary to enter the profession of Audiology.

 Montclair State University’s Audiology Program opened in the Fall of 2005, and holds the distinction of being the only audiology program in the state.
 The entry-level AuD is a four-year, full-time program developed to provide its graduates with academic, clinical and research training needed to become leaders in the profession.

-First awarded accreditation in 2008, the program was reaccredited in 2012 for an 8 year period and has exceeded the minimum standards set forth by the Council on Academic Accreditation (CAA).
+The Clinical Doctorate education program in Audiology (AuD) at Montclair State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+First awarded accreditation in 2008, the program was reaccredited in 2012 for an 8 year period.
 The program meets the academic and clinical coursework requirements for the ASHA Certification of Clinical Competence in Audiology, The American Academy of Audiology Audiology Board Certification, and for the NJ State License in Audiology.